Professional wrestling tag team match types: Parejas suicidas

 Another lucha libre variation of the tag team match, this one begins as a regular tag match but the two members from the losing team are forced to face each other in a lucha de apuestas (bet match), where the loser is forced to either unmask or have their hair shaved off.

+As of the early 2010s, CMLL has adjusted their approach to the match in that the winners advance.

+8-4-1 match

+In this match, two teams of four face each other.
+After the first fall, the losing team is eliminated and the match becomes a four-way singles match between the winning team.
+It first appeared in TNA Wrestling in 2023; each time, it has been used to establish a contender to a singles championship.

 Scramble

 Primarily associated with Ring of Honor, a Scramble tag team match has one difference from the normal rules: when a wrestler goes out of the ring either of their own volition or by being forced out, a partner can come in as a replacement without being tagged in.
 This format is most commonly used in either four corner tags, or with teams of more than 2.
 The Scramble match can also be done as a six-man scramble where anyone can tag in anyone.
 This rule is also the norm for all Dragon Gate tag matches.